Built-in types

 At the moment, booleans are still builtin types with two associated keywords:

-.
+true and false.
 Thanks to this chapter, you'll soon see why we plan on

 replacing it with the following in our standard library.